 The parts of speech work together to form sentences.
-The Sentence, in its simplest form, consists of two parts: subject and verb.
+The sentence, in its simplest form, consists of two parts: subject and verb.
 It can be said that correct combination of the subject and the verb makes a sentence.

 For example, all of the following are complete sentences:

-In these sentences, there is not much to analysis.
-However, GMAT deals with much complicated sentences.
 There are certain elements added which makes the sentence much harder to find subject and verb.
 These elements typically take the form of:

-- Prepositional Phrases: Prepositions are words that indicate the position or relationship between nouns, verbs and adjectives.
+Prepositional Phrases: Prepositions are words that indicate the position or relationship between nouns, verbs and adjectives.

-- Modifiers: A modifier is a word or phrase that describes or qualifies another word or phrase in the sentence.
+Modifiers: A modifier is a word or phrase that describes or qualifies another word or phrase in the sentence.

 The use of prepositional phrases and modifiers adds more detail to a sentence, but sometimes makes it more difficult to isolate the parts.
 For example:

-Notice that these sentences, despite adding more details, are saying basically the same thing as the three prior sentences.
+These sentences, despite adding more details, are saying basically the same thing as the three prior sentences.